savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 why deposits?
 * see validators as evil.
-* Give larger incentives to work with.
+* give larger incentives to work with.
 * impose large penalty on bad actors.

 mechanism: